Text size

 If a request for examination is submitted earlier than the expiration of the "time limit for submitting national documents" or the "special time limit for submitting translations", a representative in Japan must be appointed and the notification of power of attorney must be submitted within three months after the request for examination, which may be accepted after the national phase entry.

 Where the applicant filed any documents not through an agent, the Office sends to the applicant an invitation to appoint one.
-If the applicant fails to appoint one within two months from the date of mailing of the said invitation from the Office, the applications shall be deemed to have been withdrawn.
+If the applicant fails to do so within two months from the date of mailing of the said invitation from the Office, the applications shall be deemed to have been withdrawn.

-The fee required to enter into the national phase in Japan is 14,000 JPY (National fee).
-Payment of the national fee to the JPO must be made in Japanese Yen, by means of patent revenue stamps which can be purchased at major Japan Post Co., Ltd. offices in Japan.
+The fee required to enter into the national phase in Japan is 14,000 JPY (national fee).
+Payment of this fee to the JPO must be made in Japanese yen, by means of patent revenue stamps which can be purchased at major Japan Post Co., Ltd. offices in Japan.

-Some other payment methods, such as the advance payment system, bank account transfer or online cash transfer, may be available provided that the applicant or representative in Japan has carried out the necessary registration proceeding at the JPO in advance.
+Other payment methods, such as the advance payment system, bank account transfer or online cash transfer, may be available provided that the applicant or representative in Japan has carried out the necessary registration proceedings at the JPO in advance.

-The JPO does not accept any payment made directly from overseas residents, such as payment by international bank account transfer, or by credit card or by check, therefore, payment by an applicant overseas must be made through a representative (e.g., patent attorney) appointed in Japan.
+The JPO does not accept any payment made directly from overseas residents, such as payment by international bank account transfer, credit card or check.
+Therefore, payment by an applicant overseas must be made through a representative (e.g., a patent attorney) appointed in Japan.

 (iv) Time limit for a request for examination